malonzm1/LuxHMM/README.md

 * __Scipy__ (tested on version 1.8.0)

-## Using LuxPom
+## Using LuxHMM

-The first step in LuxPom is to segment the genome via HMM (using the python package `pomegranate`) into regions that are hypomethylated, hypermethylated or equally methylated between two groups.
+The first step in LuxHMM is to segment the genome via HMM (using the python package `pomegranate`) into regions that are hypomethylated, hypermethylated or equally methylated between two groups.
 A python script **run\_hmm.py** is supplied which calls the python package `pomegranate` to determine the methylation state for each cytosine then combines adjacent cytosines with the same methylation state into regions.
 The script returns the output files **total_reads_all.txt** and **methylated_reads_all.txt** which contain the total and methylated reads, respectively, for the segmented regions.

 	 usage: run_hmm.py [-h] -l1 CONTROL_INDICES_LIST -l2 CASE_INDICES_LIST -d1 TOTAL_READ_COUNTS_FILE -d2 METHYLATED_READ_COUNTS_FILE -o OUTFOLDER -m MIN_TOTAL_COUNT -c MIN_CPGS